 - Multiple pens should be available for guestbook signing.

 - Hand sanitizer should be available at touch points.

 - Flower arrangements – work with your videographer to place the arrangements for best visibility during filming.
-Be prepared to accept and place additional arrangement that may be brought by family and friends.
+Be prepared to accept and place additional arrangements that may be brought by family and friends.